Xylopyrographer/STAC/README.md

 # STAC
-## (Smart Tally Atom Client)
-**A Roland Smart Tally Client**
+**Smart Tally Atom Client**

-An Arduino sketch designed to run on an [M5Stack ATOM Matrix](https://docs.m5stack.com/#/en/core/atom_matrix) board.
+A wireless tally light system for Roland video switches.

-Its purpose is to monitor the tally status of a single video input channel of a Roland video device that implements their Smart Tally protocol.
+Its purpose is to monitor via WiFi the tally status of a single video input channel of a Roland video device that implements their Smart Tally protocol.

-Starting with STAC v2.2.0, the following Roland video switches are supported:
+It supports the following Roland video switches:

 * V-60HD
 * V-160HD

-The sketch uses WiFi to connect to the same network as that of the Roland device.

-For the Roland video input channel being monitored, STAC will set the colour of the display on the ATOM:
+For the Roland video input channel being monitored, STAC will set the colour of the display:

 + when in "Camera Operator" mode, to:
      - RED if the channel is in PGM (Program or onair)